-MOWING HEIGHT: Maintain Bermudagrass at 1 to 2 inches tall.
-The more you mow, the thicker and fuller your grass will become.
-Mow grass taller when its hot to create a better drought tolerance.
+MOWING HEIGHT: Bermuda grass should be kept short.
+Maintain Bermuda grass at 1/2-inch to 1 1/2-inches tall.
+The more you mow your lawn, the thicker and fuller your Bermuda grass will become.
+Do not mow until it is established.
+Under the proper conditions, it can become fully established in 60 to 90 days.

-WEED CONTROL: We recommend using a broadleaf weed control product called threeway.
+WEED CONTROL: We recommend using a broadleaf weed control product called three-way.
 The common names of herbicide for lawns are "2,4D," "mecoprop," and "Dicamba."
 Most of these herbicides can be applied to all of the commonly grown turf grasses in the south, including Bermuda grass.